Search

 Timber Camp

 Its time to head into the woods!
-Timber Camp is an opportunity for Scouts BSA, Venturing, and Sea Scout Youth to spend a weekend in the woods at beautiful Camp Sequoyah making progress towards earning the Forestry Merit Badge as well as make progress towards earning the Paul Bunyan Award.
+Timber Camp is an opportunity for Scouts BSA, Venturing, and Sea Scout Youth to spend a weekend in the woods at beautiful Camp Sequoyah making progress towards earning the Forestry, Pulp and Paper, Soil and Water Conservation, and Orienteering Merit Badges as well as make progress towards earning the Paul Bunyan Award.

 All participants will have the chance to fish beautiful Lake Cross in the late afternoon after the conservation project and on Sunday morning after the Scouts Own worship service.
 There is a supply of fishing gear at camp if you don’t have your own gear or wish to simplify your packing and not bring your own.